-GRiPS is not only beneficial to Ph.D. students currently working on their research, but also to both graduate and undergraduate students who wish to learn more about the Ph.D. program and the research involved.
+GRiPS is not only beneficial to Ph.D. students currently working on their research, but also to graduate students who wish to learn more about the Ph.D. program and the research involved.
 Presenters are expected to discuss the progress of their research and respond to questions and comments from the audience.